apache/www-site/content/foundation/board/reporting.md

     See [Brand Naming and Description][1].

+- Indicate your **project state** using one of the following keywords **[REQUIRED]**

+   This is subjective of course, but helps adjust the Board's expectations based on where your project stands in its lifecycle.
+Additional comments are welcome, as needed.

+   - **New**: a top-level project that's just getting started
+   - **Ongoing**, with **high**, **moderate** or **low** activity, which you might quantify if appropriate
+   - **Dormant**: not much happening on the code, but at least 3 PMC members ready to engage if needed
+   - **At risk**: not enough active PMC members, or a significant number of contributors left the project, etc.
+   - **Considering moving to the Attic**: a project that's about to move to the Attic, or discussing that

  - Sum up the status and health of your project and the community in a few sentences

     Starting the report with a paragraph that describes the main things that your project has worked on